BrightspaceUI/icons/README.md

 [![Bower version][bower-image]][bower-url]
 [![Build status][ci-image]][ci-url]

-`d2l-icons` contains SVGs and [Sass mixins](http://sass-lang.com) to incorporate D2L iconography into your application.
-It also exposes icons as [Polymer iron-iconset-svg](https://github.com/PolymerElements/iron-iconset-svg) collections.
+`d2l-icons` contains SVGs, [Polymer](https://www.polymer-project.org/1.0/)-based web components and [Sass mixins](http://sass-lang.com) to incorporate D2L iconography into your application.

 For further information on this and other D2L UI components, see the docs at [ui.valence.d2l.com](http://ui.valence.d2l.com/).